 The ARMC is supported by the Internal Audit function in discharging its duties and responsibilities.
-The Internal Audit function is an integral part of the assurance framework and its principal role is to undertake independent and systematic reviews of the Group's internal control system so as to provide objective assurance on the adequacy, integrity and effectiveness of the Group's risk management, internal controls, anti-bribery and anti-corruption, Speak Up and the overall governance processes.
+The Internal Audit function is an integral part of the assurance framework and its principal role is to undertake independent and systematic reviews of the Group's internal control system so as to provide objective assurance on the adequacy, integrity and effectiveness of the Group's risk management, internal controls, anti-bribery and anti- corruption, Speak Up and the overall governance processes.

-The Internal Audit function is performed in-house under the purview of the Corporate Assurance Department (CAD) which oversees both internal audit and process and control improvement (P&CI) matters.
+The Internal Audit function is performed in-house under the purview of the Corporate Assurance Department (CAD) which oversees both internal audit and process & control improvement (P&CI) matters.
 The CAD is headed by Mr Eugene Ding Diew Ping who reports functionally to the ARMC and administratively to the Managing Director and the Finance Director for P&CI related matters.
 The Internal Audit function does not have any direct operational responsibility or authority over any of the activities it audits nor has it engaged in any activity that might impair the internal auditor's judgement.
 All the internal audit staff had confirmed via an annual declaration that they were free from any relationships or conflict of interests which could impair their objectivity and independence.

-The Head of CAD, Mr Eugene Ding Diew Ping, is a holder of a Bachelor's Degree of Business (Accounting) from the University Of Technology Sydney, Australia.
-He is a Chartered Accountant of the Malaysian Institute of Accountants and a Chartered Member of the Institute of Internal Auditors Malaysia (IIA).
-He has over 20 years of internal audit experience.
-Currently, he is supported by a P&CI Manager, an Internal Audit Manager and an Internal Audit Executive who are also members of the IIA.
+The Head of CAD, Mr Eugene Ding Diew Ping, is a holder of a Bachelor's Degree of Business (Accounting) from the University of Technology Sydney, Australia.
+He is a Chartered Accountant of the Malaysian Institute of Accountants and a Chartered Member of the Institute of Internal Auditors Malaysia (IIAM).
+He has over twenty (20) years of internal audit experience.
+Currently, he is supported by a P&CI Manager who is assisted by a P&CI Executive; and an Internal Audit Manager assisted by an Internal Audit Executive.
+During FY2022, relevant trainings were provided to the internal audit team to enhance their competencies.